acmcmurray/pg_roaringbitmap/README.md

 	sudo make install
 	psql -c "create extension roaringbitmap"

-Note:You can use `make -f Makefile_native` instead of` make` to let the compiler use the SIMD instructions if it's supported by your CPU.
+Note: You can use `make -f Makefile_native` instead of `make` to let the compiler use the SIMD instructions if it's supported by your CPU.
 In some scenarios, it may double the performance.
-But if you copy the `pg_roaringbitmap` binary which builded on machine with SIMD support to other machine without SIMD and run, you could get a SIGILL crash.
+But if you copy the `pg_roaringbitmap` binary which was built on a machine with SIMD support to another machine without SIMD and run it, you could get a SIGILL crash.

 ## Test